arangodb/kube-arangodb/docs/design/lifecycle_hooks_and_finalizers.md

 ## Finalizers

-The ArangoDB operators adds the following finalizers to `Pods`.
+The ArangoDB operators adds the following finalizers to `Pods`:
 - `dbserver.database.arangodb.com/drain`: Added to DBServers, removed only when the dbserver can be restarted or is completely drained
 - `agent.database.arangodb.com/agency-serving`: Added to Agents, removed only when enough agents are left to keep the agency serving
+- `pod.database.arangodb.com/delay`: Delays pod termination
+- `database.arangodb.com/graceful-shutdown`: Added to All members, indicating the need for graceful shutdown

-The ArangoDB operators adds the following finalizers to `PersistentVolumeClaims`.
+The ArangoDB operators adds the following finalizers to `PersistentVolumeClaims`:

-- `pvc.database.arangodb.com/member-exists`: removed only when its member exists no longer exists or can be safely rebuild
+- `pvc.database.arangodb.com/member-exists`: Removed only when its member no longer exists or can be safely rebuild

+The ArangoDB operators adds the following finalizers to `ArangoDeployment`:
+- `database.arangodb.com/remove-child-finalizers`: Clean-ups finalizers from all children resources

+The ArangoDB operators adds the following finalizers to `ArangoDeploymentReplication`:
+- `replication.database.arangodb.com/stop-sync`: Stops deployment-to-deployment replication